Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 We define the function with the corresponding types for the parameter and also match the return type of the root `execute` function.
 This allows us to return our function calls directly in the match case.
 We've handled the type `Result<Response, ContractError>` before in our `instantiate`.

-So lets start implementing the code right?
+So let's start implementing the code right?
 First I want to introduce you to the `ContractError` type.
-So we need an error state, as the developer of this polling service we can say the max amount of options is 10.
-Anymore and we will throw an error.
+So we need an error state, as the developer of this polling service, we can say the max amount of options is 10.
+Any more and we will throw an error.

 Now we can implement this error.
 Head to the `src/errors.rs` file.
-It should currently look like:
+It should currently look like this:

 ```rust
 use cosmwasm_std::StdError;